Lumi-supercomputer/lumi-userguide/docs/storage/parallel/lumip.md

 performance due to limited striping (more explanation is provided on the [Lustre][lustre] page).

+Scratch storage is billed by volume as well as time.
+The billing units are TB-hours.
+In practice, 1TB that stays for 1 hour on the filesystem will consume 1TB-hour of your storage allocation.

 ## Purge Policy

 !!! failure "Data rentention policies not active"